 Notes about the Brother SE400/SE600 Sewing & Embroidery Machine

-This specific machine doubles as both a sewing machine and embroidery machine.
+This specific machine doubles as both a sewing machine and an embroidery machine.
 I love that I get 2 machines in one and I also think it’s a great machine for hobbyists and beginners.

 The maximum size for a Brother SE400 is 4 x 4 inches (actually 3.93 x 3.93 inches) If you are looking to sell products you might want to size up to the Brother PE770 or PE800 (the 800 has a color screen) because those will give you 5×7 inch embroidery area.